nournahtay/Bioinformatics_for_Biologists_Genomic_Datasets/README.md

 This course employed linux for dataset preprocessing, sequence quality control, genome mapping, and variant calling for identifying variants.
 Some of the tools employed were:
 1. multiQC
+2. Samtools
+3. BWA-MEM
+4. bcftools
+5. SRA-toolkit
+6. FreeBayes
-2. Integrative Genomics Viewer (IGV)
+7. Integrative Genomics Viewer (IGV)
-3. nf-core's viralrecon
+8. nf-core's viralrecon

 Downstream Analysis and Visualization was done using RStudio packages, such as:
 1. dplyr